Find answers to landlords’ most frequently—asked questions below.

 - Because the rental applicant initiates the screening, it posts to his or her credit file as a "soft inquiry" which does not affect his or her credit score.

-SmartMove is a consumer-initiated service, meaning the consumer (renter) plays an active role in deciding when and to whom to release sensitive personal information.
+SmartMove is a consumer-initiated service, meaning the consumer (renter) plays in deciding when and to whom to release his or her credit report.
 The process is conducted online, keeping this information secure.
-Other services that do not actively involve the renter require more of the landlord and often have less secure methods of obtaining and returning sensitive consumer information.
+Other services that do not actively involve the renter require more of the landlord.

 At this time, SmartMove only has the ability to process an application for renters who have a valid U.S. Social Security number.